 - salt pepper to taste

-The video explains everything.
-Follow it, and you'll be golden.
-Here are just some tips that I would have found very helpful on my first attempt:
+Here are some tips that I would have found very helpful on my first attempt:

 - If you don’t have a gas stove, you can roast your peppers by putting it in the oven at 500 C for 40 minutes, which will also char your vegetables nicely.